 Personality reflects the diversity of behaviors that each of us has in differing amounts.
 Our personalities often determine how successful or how cumbersome we will be in a particular employment.

-Appointment for TestingYou may fill out Application for Career Testing below contact Career Services Center at (337) 475-5611 to set up an appointment for testing.
-It will take approximately 3 hours to complete all the tests.
-An appointment will be set for a later date (within two weeks) to review your results.
+Appointment for TestingYou may fill out Application for Career Testing below contact Career Services Center at (337) 475-5136 to set up an appointment for testing.

 CAREER GUIDANCE WEBSITES

-In addition to our Career Management Battery, perhaps the following career websites and/or books may be of assistance to you:
+In addition to our Career Assessment, perhaps the following career websites and/or books may be of assistance to you:

 America's Career Info Nethttp://www.acinet.org/acinet/